 Mr. Weaver’s compositions have been heard throughout the United States, Germany, Austria, and Japan.
 His music has been programmed by a variety of ensembles, including the Boston University Symphony Orchestra, Daraja Ensemble, Alea III, and the Mannes American Composers Ensemble.

 Mr. Weaver holds a Master of Music degree in piano performance and composition from Mannes College, where he studied with Victor Rosenbaum and David Loeb.
 He also attended Boston University, studying piano with Anthony di Bonaventura and Pavel Nersessian, and composition with Martin Amlin and Dr. John Wallace.
-Also on faculty at Boston University’s Tanglewood Institute, Mr. Weaver joined the faculty of the Curtis Institute of Music in 2015.
+He is also on faculty at Boston University’s Tanglewood Institute.